Solo Travel Benefits & Advice

-Solo Travel Thoughts: Ever debated making a big trip on your own?
 Many people quickly discount solo travel, claiming they would be too lonely or nervous to go it alone.
 If you’re one of these people, I might just change your mind.

 Allow me to tell you why traveling by yourself is an experience that will leave you yearning for more.
 It takes a little faith and ambition, but I promise you…it’s worth it.

 Along with the benefits of solo travel, I’m going to share some advice on how to make the most of your lone wanders abroad!

 First of all, we must be aware of the reason why we travel.
 We want to feel refreshed, rejuvenated or changed in some way.
 Taking time to explore new surroundings, breaking away from a routine or immersing oneself in a foreign culture are examples.

 It was a moment I will never forget.
-This is the ideal moment I try to convey when talking to someone about solo travel.
+This is the ideal vibe I try to convey when talking to someone about solo travel.

 You make your own decisions and attain a new level of independence.
 Any choice can be made at the drop of a hat and you are able to move at your own pace.
-You will certainly become more resourceful along with all the independence!
+Without a doubt, you will become more resourceful along with all the independence!

-This may feel uncomfortable at first if you tend to be more introverted, but starting these interactions is natural skill that when well-developed will serve you well, even after you return home.
+This might feel uncomfortable at first if you tend to be more introverted, but starting these interactions is natural skill that when well-developed will serve you well, even after you return home.

 Advice for Traveling Alone

-If you want to go for the maximum experience, I would suggest an area of the world that speaks a completely foreign language.
+If you want to go for the maximum experience, then I’d would suggest an area of the world that speaks a completely foreign language.
 For English speakers, that would be Southeast Asia or a Middle Eastern country.

 Secondly, I recommend to avoid traveling to places that are group-oriented.
 The way to solve this is to book hostels where you know other lone travelers will be.
 Staying in a standard hotel is an easy way to feel isolated.